ShellPlus

-As usual you are welcome to discuss this article in our forum.
+As usual you are welcome to sidcuss this article in

 procedure TSxModule1.SxColumnProvider1GetColumnData(const FileName,